AnushK-Fro/AnushK-Fro/README.md

 ## Hi there 👋

-My name is Anush Koneru, and I am a senior-year undergraduate student majoring in Computing and Security Technology at Drexel University.
-My interests lie in cybersecurity, software engineering, cloud computing, and business administration.
+My name is Anush Koneru.
 I'm the current owner of Advin Servers, a cloud computing company with a presence across 12 global locations.

-- 🌱 I’m currently learning new frameworks such as Next.js and Flask.
 - 💬 Ask me about anything!
 - 📫 How to reach me: Feel free to message me on GitHub or on my [LinkedIn](https://www.linkedin.com/in/anushkoneru/).
 - 😄 Pronouns: He/Him